UCSD-E4E/rct_tower_scheduler/README.md

 ```
 With each item being of the correct type:
 - function: Callable
-- inputs: void*, to be converted?
-Or a list of args & we trust user to match correct number and types of args to each function?
+- inputs: list of arguments which the user must confirm matches the correct number and types of args to the given function
 - starting time:
   - hour: hour at which to start [0, 23]
   - minute: minute at which to start [0, 59]
   - second: second at which to start [0, 59]
 - iterations: int
-- interval (seconds between iterations): double
+- interval (seconds between iterations): int

 ### Useable File Format
 The initial file of ensembles is meant to be easy to write but is annoying